CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

                     - lists the inode indices of all files and directories in current directory
                     - stat file_name
                         - to get more details in inode entry of the file.
+        - head and tail commands
+            - Commands using head:
+                - head file_name
+                    - displays 10 lines from the first.
+                - head -n N file_name
+                    - displays first N lines.
+                - head -c N file_name
+                    - displays first N bytes.
+            - Commands using tail:
+                - tail file_name
+                    - displays last 10 lines.
+                - tail -n N file_name
+                    - displays last N lines.
+                - tail -c N file_name
+                    - displays last N bytes.
+        - Pipes in linux:
+            - Pipes (|) in Linux are used to connect the output of one command to the input of another.
+They allow you to chain commands together to perform complex tasks efficiently.
+            - Examples using pipes:
+                - ls | wc -l
+                    - ls lists files and directories in a directory.
+                    - wc -l counts the number of lines.
+                    - The pipe (|) passes the output of ls as input to wc -l, counting the number of files and directories in the directory.
+                - cat filename | grep "pattern"
+                    - cat filename displays all the file content in the file.
+                    - grep "pattern" searches for lines containing the specified pattern.
+                    - The pipe passes the file content to grep, filtering the lines.
+                - head -n N filename | tail -n M filename
+                    - displays lines from N-M+1 to N inclusive.
+                    - Basically head -n N filename outputs first N lines from file and this output is passed to tail -n M filename which gives last M lines in the output passed.
         - Remove
             - rm
                 - rm file_name